 Back when I was a kid we didn’t have President’s week, we had Lincoln’s birthday and Washington’s birthday and those were one day holidays.
 I guess we didn’t care about the rest of the presidents.
 No FDR day, no Jefferson day.
 And of course, no Calvin Coolidge day.
 Back then our teachers used the focus on Lincoln and Washington as an excuse to teach certain history lessons.
 I’m sure that’s been diluted by the current holiday scheme.

 When I was in 8th grade I was selected by my teacher to give a speech at the school assembly in honor of Lincoln’s birthday.
-The assigned theme abraham_lincoln_head_on_shoulders_photo_portraitwas Lincoln’s humor.
+The assigned theme was Lincoln’s humor.
 Turns out he was quite a jokester in spite of his dour expression we are used to from photos and paintings.
 It turns out the teacher had read all about Lincoln’s funny side in the Reader’s Digest and he handed me the article to use as a primary source.
 I’m not sure exactly why he chose me for this task, but looking back I was both a class clown and a nerd and I suppose he thought those skills appropriate for such a task.

 Or maybe he just wanted to punish me for, in this case, the clown failed me.
 Instead the nerd, the chubby little guy with glasses, stood alone in front of the assembled school and recited hilarious anecdote after anecdote without a whisper of response.
 Here’s an example of the kind of “joke” I read in my reedy voice, sounding nothing like Lincoln: